banzaicloud/one-eye-docs/docs/logging-extensions/_index.md

 | workloadOverrides | *types.PodSpecBase | No | - | Override podSpec fields for the given statefulset<br> |
 | containerOverrides | *types.ContainerBase | No | - | Override container fields for the given statefulset<br> |

-### Example: Configure logging Flow to listen Eventtailer
+### Example: Configure logging Flow to route logs from an event tailer

 The following example uses the flow's match term to listen the previously created "sample" Eventtailer's log.